Antoinehoff/gyacomo/README.md

 # Changelog

 3. HeLaZ 3D
+	3.7 The frequency plane has been transposed from positive kx to positive ky for easier implementation of shear

 	3.6 HeLaZ is now parallelized in p, kx and z and benchmarked for each parallel options with gbms (new molix) for linear fluxtube shearless.

 	3.5 Staggered grid for parallel odd/even coupling